 Ultimately, reality producers and editors have a lot of control over what happens on the show, just by the sheer fact that they've put the people together in certain situations, and they're controlling what footage gets aired and what doesn't.
 They can also use a device known as frankenbiting to edit together conversation excerpts or sound bites to create a whole new dialogue or conversation.
 Frankenbiting -- and a savvy editor -- can essentially create alliances, crushes, fights and relationships.
 Footage that was captured days apart can come to appear as one scene or situation.

 Another thing that separates reality TV from scripted dramas and sitcoms is the use of actors.
 Reality TV shows are supposedly populated by real people -- average Joes, geeks, the girl next door -- not actors.
 But, after the initial seasons of "The Real World," "Survivor," "The Bachelor" and "American Idol," it quickly became apparent that a lot of the real people auditioning for these shows were out-of-work or would-be actors trying to get screen time.
 But as long as it's entertaining, no one seems to be complaining -- people will keep coming back for more.

-For more on reality TV, check out the links on the next page.
+For more on reality TV, check out the links below.

 - ABC. http://www.abc.com